Dual Diagnosis Treatment Tuscaloosa, AL

 • Outpatient rehabilitation and regular outpatient treatment

-• Mental health services, recovery management and mentoring
+• Case management, mental health services and mentoring

 Health Connect America - 50.8 miles from Tuscaloosa, AL

-Health Connect America is a dual diagnosis treatment center in Jasper, Alabama that offers treatment services for substance use and mental health disorders that include post-traumatic stress disorder as well as bulimia.
+Health Connect America is a dual-diagnosis treatment center in Jasper, AL that offers treatment services for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as anorexia.

 Address: 205 Oakhill Road, Suite A, Jasper, AL 35504 in Walker County